 Most thermostat wires operate on 24-volt power provided by a transformer, and they are generally safe to work on without shutting off the circuit feeding the thermostat wiring.
 However, it's still a good safety precaution to shut off the circuit feeding the thermostat before replacing the thermostat or working with the low-voltage wires.
 Note that only the thermostat wiring is low-voltage; the circuits feeding furnaces, air conditioners, and heat pumps are either 120-volt or 240-volt, and they should never be worked on while the circuit power is on.

 Thermostat Terminal Letters

 Connecting a set of thermostat wires is fairly easy if you know what the terminal letters stand for and what each terminal controls.
-Most thermostats follow the standard lettering system shown here, but the terminals, wiring colors, or the number of wires included in low-voltage cabling for thermostats is not universal.
+Most thermostats follow the standard lettering system shown here, but be aware that the terminals, wiring colors, or the number of wires included in low-voltage cabling for thermostats are not universal.
 Refer to the thermostat manufacturer's wiring diagram for precise connection information.

 - G: The G terminal controls the fan relay and is responsible for turning the blower fan on and off automatically or manually via the thermostat.

 - RC: The RC terminal is the 24-volt cooling power supply.

 - RH: The RH terminal is the 24-volt heating power supply.
 (Note: The RC and RH terminals are jumpered together in a four-wire heat/cool system and a single-stage heat pump system, but not in a five-wire heating/cooling system.)

 - Y/O: The Y/O terminal is used to control the cooling condenser.
 When the thermostat calls for cooling, signals are sent to power up the condenser and the blower fan, cooling your home.